msalemor/ai-tutors/genai-development/genai-intro.md

 3. **Chain-of-Thought Prompting**: This approach encourages the model to "think out loud" by detailing its reasoning process step by step, leading to more transparent and explainable answers.

-There are many more techniques.
+There are many techniques.
 These techniques can be combined and customized based on the specific requirements of the task and the capabilities of the language model being used.
-Effective prompt engineering can significantly enhance the performance of language models across various applications, from simple Q&A systems to complex problem-solving tasks.

-These technique are foundational to improve the expected results in tasks like Copilots, for Code Generation, and AI application development.
+Applying prompt engineering technique are foundational to improve the expected results in tasks like Copilots, for Code Generation, and in AI application development.

 #### References